-Many image databases have been built for the purpose of training detection and recognition algorithms.
-Representative databases include Yale face database [10], Daimler pedestrian database [11], INRIA database for human detection [12] and HumanEva [13] for pose estimation.
-Typically, the image quality of these databases is limited (e.g. size of 200 - 300 pixels and gray scale).
+Many image databases have been built to train detection and recognition algorithms.
+Representative databases include Yale face database [11], Daimler pedestrian database [12], INRIA database for human detection [13] and HumanEva [14] for pose estimation.
+Typically, the image quality of these databases is limited (e.g. grayscale images of size between 200 to 300 pixels).
 Hence, they are not suitable for high quality image composition tasks.
-There are also databases with better image quality like PASCAL VOC2006 [14], Caltech 256 [6] and LabelMe [7].
+There are also databases with better image quality like PASCAL VOC2006 [6], Caltech 256 [7] and LabelMe [8].
 However, all of them include not more than a few thousands human images, which limit their usefulness for synthesis applications.
-Furthermore, these databases only provide a bounding box around the human object and not the actual segmented characters.
-Manual segmentation cannot scale up in numbers.
+Furthermore, these databases only provide a bounding box around the human object and not the actual segmented characters, while manual segmentation is possible, it cannot scale up for large image numbers.